“I don’t need theology; I just need Jesus.”

-Many students juggle busy social lives, sports, academics, work, club involvement, relationships, and family, but fail to grow in their understanding of who God is.
+Many students juggle busy social lives, sports, academics, work, club involvement, relationships, and family.
+However, they fail to grow in their understanding of who God is.
 This leaves them longing for more depth, without the bandwidth to pursue it.
 As a result, they allow quickly acquired, surface-level theology to shape their worldview.

-Theology is simply the study of God, and it points us in the direction of what matters both for this life and into eternity: knowing God and being known by him.
+Theology is simply the study of God.
+Theology points us to what matters for this life and into eternity: knowing God and being known by him.
 Without a solid theological foundation that is based on God’s Word, our understanding of who God is can quickly become unguided and dangerous.
 We can become like a sailor navigating a storm without a compass.
 This is why college students need more theology, not less.
 Consider three ways studying theology benefits college students.

-If we make intentional efforts to know God according to his Word, including how he has revealed himself to us through concepts like grace, mercy, righteousness, and holiness, we will experience deeper and greater growth in our faith.
+If we make intentional efforts to know God according to his Word, we will experience deeper growth in our faith.
+This includes how he has revealed himself to us through concepts like grace, mercy, righteousness, and holiness.
 As Wayne Grudem notes, theology affects the decisions we make:

 In every area of inquiry certain theological principles will come to bear, and those who have learned well the theological teachings of the Bible will be much better able to make decisions that are pleasing to God.

-From reading the Bible to managing finances, everything is impacted by the principles gained from rich theological study.
+While we are reading the Bible or managing finances, we are gaining principles from the teachings of God’s word.
 As God’s people, we ought to joyfully submit to the teachings of Scripture as it transforms our lives by the power of the Holy Spirit—all so that God would be glorified (Colossians 3:17).